thecandlestick/silverbullet/website/Student Practice & Reflection.md

 * How can we measure and assess _long-term_ retention between courses?
 Are K-12 institutions more of a “united front” than university departments?

+  * Major field test.
+Is the data _actually_ used?
+  * Capstone courses
+  * Subsequent courses

 * <your impressions here>